Extensible Prompts for Language Models on Zero-shot Language Style Customization: Conclusion and Future Work

-We propose X-Prompt -- an extensible interface of prompting a large language model beyond natural language.
-X-Prompt can expand in-context learning capabilities to handle more complex instructions for language model customization and may open up many exciting opportunities (e.g., creative language generation, patching language models with new knowledge of entities and events, detoxifying and debiasing in language generation) far beyond style customization as in this work, approaching advanced interaction between humans and large language models.
+We propose X-Prompt, an extensible interface for prompting a large language model beyond natural language.
+X-Prompt can expand in-context learning capabilities to handle more complex instructions for language model customization and may open up many exciting opportunities, such as creative language generation, patching language models with new knowledge of entities~\citep{zaporojets2022tempel} and events~\citep{ge2018eventwiki}, and detoxifying and debiasing in language generation~\citep{welbl2021challenges}, far beyond style customization as demonstrated in this work, approaching advanced interaction between humans and large language models.

+For future work, we plan to investigate how X-Prompt can facilitate more complex decoding and prompting methods~\citep{wei2022chain,yao2022react,wang2023unleashing} to minimize the interaction effort between humans and large language models.